Brighton to Scotland | Luton Van House Move | Case Study

 What happens if my keys are delayed?

 We can wait within the agreed window, place items into secure storage the same day and redeliver when you are ready, or split the job so the bulk completes and a smaller man and van returns for the remainder.
+The best option depends on your access and timing, and we will talk it through on the day if the chain shifts.

 Do you take away packaging?